-- (1) Represents salaries before any employee contributions under our 401(k) plan. - (2) Represents discretionary cash incentive awards paid for performance during the 2016, 2015, and 2014 fiscal years. - (3) The Option Awards included for each individual consists of stock option awards granted under the AquaBounty Technologies Inc. 2006 Equity Incentive Plan.
+- (1) Represents salaries before any employee contributions under our 401(k) plan. - (2) Represents discretionary cash incentive awards during the applicable fiscal year.
+The amount earned for fiscal year 2017 has not yet been determined and is expected to be determined and paid in the first quarter of 2018. - (3) The Option Awards included for each individual consists of stock option awards granted under the AquaBounty Technologies Inc. 2016 Equity Incentive Plan.
 The value for each of these awards is its grant date fair value calculated by multiplying the number of shares subject to the award by the fair value of the stock option award on the date such award was granted, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 718.
-The assumptions used in calculating the grant date fair value are set forth in the notes to our consolidated financial statements included elsewhere in this prospectus.
+The assumptions used in calculating the grant date fair value are set forth in the notes to our consolidated financial statements included elsewhere in this prospectus. - (4) Amounts in this column reflect 401(k) matching contributions.

-In 2016, we paid base salaries to Dr. Stotish, Mr. Frank, and Dr. Rojas of \$352,800, \$265,000, and \$218,000, respectively.
-As of December 31, 2015, the base salaries of Dr. Stotish, Mr. Frank, and Dr. Rojas were \$336,000,
+In 2017, we paid base salaries to Dr. Stotish, Mr. Frank, and Dr. Rojas of \$365,148, \$275,600, and \$228,900, respectively.
+As of December 31, 2016, the base salaries of Dr. Stotish, Mr. Frank, and Dr. Rojas were \$352,800, \$265,000, and \$218,000, respectively.

-\$246,000, and \$200,000, respectively.
 Base salaries are used to recognize the experience, skills, knowledge, and responsibilities required of all of our employees, including our named executive officers.
 Certain of our named executive officers are currently party to an employment agreement that provides for the continuation of certain compensation upon termination of employment.
 See "-Employment Agreements."

 Our Board of Directors may, at its discretion, award bonuses to our named executive officers from time to time.
 We typically establish bonus targets for our named executive officers and evaluate their performance based on the achievement of specified goals and objectives by each individual employee.
 Our management may propose bonus awards to the Compensation Committee of the Board of Directors primarily based on such achievements.
 Our Board of Directors makes the final determination of the eligibility requirements for and the amounts of such bonus awards.
-For the fiscal year ended December 31, 2016, the bonus award for Dr. Stotish was \$84,000, which represents 25% of his base salary, awarded for his achievements in progressing the approval process for AquAdvantage Salmon with the Food and Drug Administration ("FDA").
-Mr. Frank received a bonus award of \$66,250, which represents 25% of his base salary, awarded for his achievements in completing the SEC registration process for the Company's common shares.
-Dr. Rojas received a bonus award of \$5,000 for his achievements in progressing the planning of our North American operations strategy.
+Our Board of Directors has not yet made bonus determinations with respect to the fiscal year ended December 31, 2017.